Strabane: Education

-Education in Strabane is provided by a mixture of infant, primary and secondary schools.
+There are a number of infant, primary and secondary schools in the Strabane area.
 The central location of the town allows parents the choice of schools in Derry, Omagh and Donegal.

 There are two secondary schools in the town: Holy Cross College and Strabane Academy.
 Holy Cross College was created in 2003 with the amalgamation of Strabane's three Catholic post-primary schools, the Convent Grammar School, St Colman's High School and Our Lady of Mercy High School.
-The college had been operating across the three sites until its £29 million state-of-the-art new building opened in September 2009, catering for 1,400 pupils.
+The college had been operating across the three sites until its new £29 million building opened in September 2009, catering for 1,400 pupils.
 Holy Cross is a co-ed bilateral college, which means it offers grammar status education within an all-ability school.
-It is regarded as a blueprint for the future of education in Northern Ireland because it caters for both academic and vocational paths.
-The other secondary school is Strabane Academy which was formed in 2009 when Strabane Grammar School merged with Strabane High School.
+It is regarded as a "blueprint for the future of education in Northern Ireland" because it caters for both academic and vocational paths.
+The other secondary school is Strabane Academy which was formed in 2011 when Strabane Grammar School merged with Strabane High School.

-The North West Regional College which has campuses in Derry, Limavady as well as Strabane offers a range of vocational and non-vocational courses for post 16 year olds.
+The North West Regional College, which has campuses in Derry, Limavady as well as Strabane, offers a range of vocational and non-vocational courses for post 16 year olds.